Salifu Ibrahim

-Salifu Ibrahim (born 6 June 2000) is a Ghanaian professional footballer who plays as a attacking midfielder for Accra Hearts of Oak.
-He previously played for Techiman Eleven Wonders.
+Salifu Ibrahim (born 6 June 2000) is a Ghanaian professional footballer who plays as an attacking midfielder for Kosovo Superleague club Drita.
+He previously played for Techiman Eleven Wonders and Hearts of Oak.

 Club career

 Eleven Wonders

 Ibrahim is a graduate UniStar Academy, a Ghana Division One League team.
 He started his senior career with Techiman Eleven Wonders in August 2018.
 On 29 December 2019, he made his official debut, coming on in the 69th minute in Wonders 1–0 loss to Asante Kotoko.
 He scored his debut goal in the Ghana Premier League on 9 February 2020 by scoring the winning goal via an assist from Abdul Mugees Zakaria to grant Wonders a 2–1 victory.
 The 2020–21 league season was later cancelled due to the COVID-19 pandemic in Ghana.
 At the time of its cancellation, he had played in all 15 league matches, starting in 13 of them and scored 2 goals.
 Ibrahim's prominence in the Ghana Premier League rose during the first round of the 2020–21 season to the extent that he had reached the stage of being referred to as the poster boy and fan's favourite of the club.
 During the first round, he played 16 matches, scored one goal, provided 4 assists and won five man of the match awards.
 Prior to the end of the first round and opening of the transfer window, Ibrahim was linked with several clubs.
 Despite being a reported target of Medeama, Asante Kotoko, Ashanti Gold and Karela United, Eleven Wonders confirmed the transfer of Ibrahim to Accra based club Hearts of Oak on 27 February 2021 for an undisclosed fee, signing a three-year deal.